Automate responses to Microsoft Defender for Cloud triggers

 If you are using the legacy trigger "When a response to a Microsoft Defender for Cloud alert is triggered", your logic apps will not be launched by the Workflow Automation feature.
 Instead, use either of the triggers mentioned above.

 After you've defined your logic app, return to the workflow automation definition pane ("Add workflow automation").
-Click Refresh to ensure your new Logic App is available for selection.
+Select Refresh to ensure your new Logic App is available for selection.

 Select your logic app and save the automation.
-Note that the Logic App dropdown only shows Logic Apps with supporting Defender for Cloud connectors mentioned above.
+The Logic App dropdown only shows Logic Apps with supporting Defender for Cloud connectors mentioned above.

 Manually trigger a Logic App